Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- This season, he's put up 15.3% of the Warriors' attempted field goals, as he's averaging 20.2 per contest.
+- Curry is responsible for attempting 15.3% of his team's field goal attempts this season with 20.2 per game.

-- He's put up 11.4 threes per game, or 18.1% of his team's shots from beyond the arc this season.
+- Curry is averaging 11.4 three-point field goal attempts per game this season, which is 18.1% of his team's attempts from beyond the arc.

 - Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- The Lakers are the 20th-best defensive team in the NBA, giving up 116.6 points per contest.
+- Allowing 116.6 points per game, the Lakers are the 20th-ranked squad in the league on defense.

-- On the glass, the Lakers are ranked 25th in the league, conceding 44.9 rebounds per game.
+- On the glass, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the NBA.

 Stephen Curry vs. the Lakers